yndvp/RentFeeChart/README.md

 - MVC Structure

 ## Features
+- **Province class**
+  - It's a model class that specifies structure of province object

+- **DBUtilities class**
+  - This class set a connection with mysql database and execute sql statement

+- **SQL Generator class**
+  - In this class, we can generate large amount of random rent fee data query for each provinces

 - **Chart View**
   - RentFeesView controller takes data from mysql database and display it as a chart through rent-fees-view
 ![](img/chart-view.png)